-Capturing evidence and documenting the crime scene through skilled photography techniques is crucial to a proper criminal investigation.
-This course will address the basic concepts of photography and their application to professional crime scene documentation.
-Emphasis will be placed on capturing photographs at a crime scene through a final project while acting in the traditional role of an investigator for a case.
+Photography is a critical element in the documentation of criminal investigations.
+This course addresses the basic concepts of photography and their application to professional investigative documentation.
+For the final project, participants have the opportunity to capture photographs at a crime scene, acting in the traditional role of an investigator for the case.

 This course meets Texas Commission on Law Enforcement (TCOLE) requirements for TFSA Foundations of Forensic Photography course #667369.